-- (ea) "Solicitors' Code of Conduct" means the Solicitors' SRA Code of Conduct 2007[2011]; - (ab) commencing an application means submitting a completed application form, together with the prescribed fee and any Compensation Fund contribution required; - "compliance officer" has the meaning given to it in the SRA Authorisation Rules

-- (d) references to a Court of Protection deputy appointed under section 19 of the Mental Capacity Act 2005 include a Court of Protection receiver appointed under the Mental Health Act 1983, and equivalents in other Establishment Directive states. - (be) all italicised terms are to be interpreted in accordance with rule

-24 of the Solicitors' Code of Conductchapter 14 of the Code of
+- (a) "Code of Conduct" means the SRA Code of Conduct [2011]; - (b) commencing an application means submitting a completed application form, together with the prescribed fee and any Compensation Fund contribution required; - (c) "compliance officer" has the meaning given to it in the SRA Authorisation Rules - (d) references to a Court of Protection deputy appointed under section 19 of the Mental Capacity Act 2005 include a Court of Protection receiver appointed under the Mental Health Act 1983, and equivalents in other Establishment Directive states. - (e) all italicised terms are to be interpreted in accordance with chapter 14 of the Code of Conduct unless otherwise specified; - (f) "legally qualified" and "legally qualified body" have the meanings given to them in the Practice Framework Rules - (g) references to a person who lacks capacity under Part 1 of the Mental Capacity Act 2005 include a "patient" as defined by section 94 of the Mental Health Act 1983 and a person made the subject of emergency powers under that Act, and equivalents in other Establishment Directive states. - (h) "Practice Framework Rules" means the SRA Practice

-Conduct unless otherwise specified; - (f) "legally qualified" and "legally qualified body" have the meanings given to them in the Practice Framework Rules - references to a person who lacks capacity under Part 1 of the Mental Capacity Act 2005 include a "patient" as defined by section 94 of the Mental Health Act 1983 and a person made the subject of emergency powers under that Act, and equivalents in other Establishment Directive states. - (h) "Practice Framework Rules" means the SRA Practice Framework Rules [2011]; - (ei) "prescribed form" means a form prescribed from time to time by the SRA: - "prescribed fee" means the fee prescribed from time to time by the SRA; - (fk) "SRA Practising Regulations" means the SRA Practising Regulations 2009; and - (fi) "turnover figure" means as prescribed from time to time by the SRA; and - (gm) the date of any notification or notice given under these regulations is deemed to be: - (i) the date on which the communication is delivered to or left at the recipient's address or is sent electronically to the recipient's e-mail or fax address; or - (ii) seven days after the communication has been sent by post or document exchange to the recipient's last notified contact address-; and - (n) "these regulations" means the Recognised Bodies Regulations 2009 (as amended).
+Framework Rules [2011];

+- "prescribed form" means a form prescribed from time to time by the SRA; - "prescribed fee" means the fee prescribed from time to time by the SRA: - (k) "SRA Practising Regulations" means the SRA Practising Regulations 2009; - (I) "turnover figure" means as prescribed from time to time by the SRA; - (m) the date of any notification or notice given under these regulations is deemed to be: - (i) the date on which the communication is delivered to or left at the recipient's address or is sent electronically to the recipient's e-mail or fax address; or - (ii) seven days after the communication has been sent by post or document exchange to the recipient's last notified contact address; and - (n) "these regulations" means the Recognised Bodies Regulations 2009 (as amended).